-Portobello and Poblano Tacos make the most amazing vegetarian meal packed with mushrooms, peppers, onions, garlic and herb avocado salsa.
+Portobello Mushroom Tacos make the most amazing vegetarian meal packed with mushrooms, peppers, onions, garlic and herb avocado salsa.
 Jump to Recipe keyboard_arrow_down

-Portobello and Poblano Tacos need to make an appearance at your next taco Tuesday.
+Portobello and Poblano Mushroom Tacos need to make an appearance at your next taco Tuesday.
 No one will even miss the meat in these delicious vegetarian tacos.
+Serve them with some Quick Refried Beans or Avocado Cucumber Salad.

 The taco filling comes together in about 15 minutes.
 It starts with onions and poblano peppers that get seasoned with cumin, oregano, and a touch of paprika.
 Then the mushrooms are added to that and everything is finished with some fresh cilantro, lime juice, and salt.
 That's really all it takes for a tasty vegetarian taco filling.